oakmac/phase2-backend-project-requirements/README.md

 etc.

 You will not be designing something "new" for this project.
-Pick something that already exists and rebuild it from scratch with your team.
-Examples: a Twitter clone, a Facebook clone, a forum, an ecommerce website, etc. The project scope should be well-understood and defined up-front.
+Pick something that already exists and build it from scratch with your team.
+Examples: a Twitter clone, a simplified Facebook clone, a basic forum, a small ecommerce website, etc. The project scope should be well-understood and defined up-front.
 Please verify your project plans with an instructor before beginning coding.

-Your application will need a basic UI using HTML and CSS, but it is ok for this to be simple

-Focus on thoroughness of the implementation using backend technologies like `GET` and `POST` requests, database schema and queries, user authentication, form submission and validation, HTML templates, etc. You will need some HTML + CSS in order for the application to work, but it is ok to keep this part simple (hint: use a CSS framework).
+You will need some HTML + CSS in order for the application to work, but it is ok to keep this part simple (hint: use a CSS framework).
+Focus on thoroughness of the implementation using backend technologies like `GET` and `POST` requests, database schema and queries, user authentication, form submission and validation, HTML templates, etc.

 Each team will present their project in class on **Tuesday, Jan 22nd**.